G-ABCwork/LMM_Antarctic/README.md

 * Unfortunately, Due to business security, data and the summary of the analysis result cannot be provided
 * Only R code is provided
 * [Done] 2021.
 07
-* The example of EDA before doing lmm
+* The example of EDA before doing lmms